 The larger the size of the key, in this case, 256-bit the more combinations there are.
 In other words, there are more combination possibilities than there are stars in the universe.
 Breaking such a key would take longer than the age of the universe and will require an unbelievable number of computers working together.

 I think this is good enough for me.

 As of writing this article, Bitdefender Wallet does not work on Android or iOS devices.

 The Bitdefender Wallet availability on mobile devices is part of the Bitdefender roadmap announced by the representative on Reddit.
 However, that announcement was made almost a year ago, and no further news is available.

 Is Bitdefender Password Manager any good?

 The Password Manager feature in the Bitdefender software is an excellent alternative to the popular stand-alone Password Managers out there.
-The wide array of categories available allows you to add not only online accounts but also your Identity details, Credit cards and other sensitive data.
+The wide array of categories available allows you to add not only online accounts but also your Identity details, Credit cards, and other sensitive data.

 I also like the fact that if you think about it, the Password Manager comes as a free addition to the already excellent AntiVirus software.
-However, the fact that the option is not available on macOS or Mobile Devices is disappointing and may discourage from using it.
+However, the fact that the option is not available on macOS or Mobile Devices is disappointing and may discourage you from using it.